VirgilSecurity/virgil-sdk-php/docs/keys.md

 > If a signed version of the action is used, the Public Key will be returned with all of the user_data items for this Public Key.

-> If a signed version of the action is used, the request value parameter is ignored.

 ```php
 <?php
 require_once '../vendor/autoload.php';